 If everything responds appropriately, then your side mirror assembly is fine and the cover just needs to be replaced.
 Read on to see what is the best option for you.

 It’s still worth seeing which OEM mirror covers are available for your Toyota.
 There’s a chance we have a mirror cover that’s already painted to match your vehicle.
-To find out, perform a search on your year model here and browse the list of covers that will fit your vehicle.
+To find out, perform a search on your year model on our home page.